petertoth/seems_rateable/README.md

 Don't forget to run
 	$ rake db:migrate

-To prepare model add <code> seems_rateable </code> to your model.
+To prepare model add <code> seems_rateable </code> to your rateable model file.
 You can also pass a hash of options to customize the functionality

 <ul>